 • 2 cups frozen strawberries thawed for 5 minutes

-• 2 medium-sized kiwis peeled and cut in half
+• 2 medium kiwis peeled and cut in half

 Instructions

-• Add all ingredients to a blender such as a Vitamin or Nutribullet.
-Place the softer ingredients closer to the blade and the frozen ingredients further from the blade.
+• Add all ingredients to a blender such as a Vitamix or Nutribullet.
+Place the softer ingredients closer to the blade and the harder ingredients further from the blade.

-• Serve with diced strawberries, kiwis, and a straw.
-Enjoy!
+• Add additional sweetener, to taste, and re-blend if needed.
+Serve with diced strawberries, kiwis, and a straw, if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!